Overview of the allegations:

-NAGA Coin was designed as a decentralized cryptocurrency that would be used for trading and investing in financial markets, virtual goods and other cryptocurrencies, as well as being the primary payment form for all fees and transactions in the “NAGA Ecosystem”.
+It is alleged that NAGA Coin was designed as a decentralized cryptocurrency that would be used for trading and investing in financial markets, virtual goods, and other cryptocurrencies, as well as being the primary payment form for all fees and transactions in the “NAGA Ecosystem”.

-However, in just over a year, the value of the NAGA token has diminished by almost 99%, making it one of the worst-performing tokens (and subsequently ICOs) in recent years.
-NAGA AG (the creators of the ‘ecosystem’) have released only two viable products – the Trader and Wallet – and seem set on halting any further development on the latter in favour of the former in a recent announcement that the company is seeking to restructure their organisation.
+However, reports indicate that in just over a year, the value of the NAGA token has diminished by almost 99%, making it one of the worst-performing tokens (and subsequently ICOs) in recent years.
+NAGA AG (the creators of the ‘ecosystem’) have released only two viable products – the Trader and Wallet – and it is suspected that they seem set on halting any further development on the latter in favour of the former, due to a recent announcement that the company is seeking to restructure their organisation.

-This essentially throws their promises into disarray, as the lack of development of a fully functioning ecosystem (as promised) would essentially render the sole utility of this token irrelevent.
+It is alleged that this essentially throws their promises into disarray, as the lack of development of a fully functioning ecosystem (as promised) would essentially render the sole utility of this token irrelevant.

 This class action is accepting class members

-The main promise established in the whitepaper was that: “NAGA token will serve as the base currency for all parts of the NAGA ecosystem”.
-However, as per a recent update from the company, NAGA AG will begin to focus the bulk of its attention on their NAGA Trader product, owing to difficulties in capital markets, particulary that of cryptocurrency.
+Reports indicate the main promise established in the whitepaper was that: “NAGA token will serve as the base currency for all parts of the NAGA ecosystem”.
+However, a recent update from the company states that NAGA AG will begin to focus the bulk of its attention on their NAGA Trader product, owing to difficulties in capital markets, particularly that of cryptocurrency.
 This is a direct indicator of a broken promise, as without a functioning ecosystem, the main utility of the coin dwindles.

-One of the benefits of the NAGA, as highlighted in this video, was that it would allow some two billion people worldwide without access to a traditional fiat bank account to invest in financial markets or in-game trading.
-However, this statement in itself is worthless, as these statistics are drawn from (typically) third-world inhabitants who likely have very little need for investment in the financial markets.
+It is alleged that one of the proposed benefits of the NAGA, as highlighted in this video, is worthless.
+This proposed benefit was that it would allow some two billion people worldwide without access to a traditional fiat bank account to invest in financial markets or in-game trading.
+However, these statistics are allegedly drawn from (typically) third-world inhabitants who likely have very little need for investment in the financial markets.

 NAGA stated clearly that the token would be used to finance and trade on their entire ecosystem, including: